untangle/mfw_feeds/README.md

 ```

 Packetd is now running, but we aren't sending it any packets yet.
 From a
-seperate terminal, ssh in and run update\_rules to insert the iptables
+separate terminal, ssh in and run update\_rules to insert the iptables
 rules needed to start passing traffic to packetd:

 ```